-What I can say for sure is that this serial restaurateur has managed to stamp his personality with a quartet of restaurants in Lisbon, the country’s capital.
+What I can say for sure is that this serial restaurateur has managed to stamp his personality with six restaurants in Lisbon, the country’s capital.
 So, hoping a little of his exuberance would rub off, I decided to go on an expedition of his much talked about gastronomy while I was in town.

 He also has K.O.B.
-Steakhouse but that was was fully booked during my visit.
-Frustratingly, no string pulling could get me a table at this cosy, dimly-lit meat restaurant that, Olivier says, serves “the best mature meat in the world” – if you get to dine there do let me know.
+Steakhouse but that was fully booked during my visit.
+Frustratingly, no string-pulling could get me a table at this cosy, dimly-lit meat restaurant that, Olivier says, serves “the best mature meat in the world” – if you get to dine there do let me know.

 Out of the four offerings, Guilty is the most casual and a pleasantly relaxed affair “with a twist” – so says the tag line on the logo of the restaurant door.

-Leather sofas, simple wood tables, open brick walls, tanned floor tiles, it all sets the scene for a lavish amount of food but not necessarily lavish food.
+Leather sofas, simple wood tables, open brick walls, and tanned floor tiles, all set the scene for a lavish amount of food but not necessarily lavish food.
 That’s available in another of his restaurants.

 Here it’s about burgers (around 10 including a French one which is a fois gras escalope), pizzas, pastas, salads milkshakes and cocktails.

 If you have a huge appetite you may like the super size burger with 500 grams of meat and a side order.
 It costs 50 euros, but if you can eat it within 60 minutes, you don’t have to pay.

 Sure, I was hungry but instead started with beef carpaccio (Octopus Carpaccio is available too) followed by the American (200gr) burger which comes with lettuce, tomato, pickles, confit onion, cheddar cheese and cocktail sauce burger and chips.
 It was a sublimely juicy burger and cooked medium rare as requested with all the trimmings.